- Length 2 year full-time

 POGO8237 Budgeting for Outcomes: Purposes, Programs and Performance

 POGO8239 Contemporary Challenges to Indigenous Policy

 POGO8240 Evidence Based Thinking (EBT): Decision Making and Policy Development

 NSPO8047 How Canberra Works: a guide for security policymakers

-A Minimum 36 units from completion of public policy courses from the following list and courses in any of the following public policy specialisations:
+A minimum 36 units from completion of applied project courses from the following list, and from courses in any of the public policy specialisations:

 CRWF7000 Applied Policy Project

 Economic Policy specialisation